Mere Yaar Ki Shaadi Hai

 Mere Yaar Ki Shaadi Hai is a 2002 Indian Hindi-language romantic comedy film directed by Sanjay Gadhvi and produced by Yash Chopra under the banner of Yash Raj Films.
-The film stars Uday Chopra, Jimmy Sheirgill and Tulip Joshi while Bipasha Basu makes a extended special appearance.
-The film marked the debut of Tulip Joshi.
-It is partly inspired by My Best Friend's Wedding (1997).
+The film stars Uday Chopra, Jimmy Shergill, Tulip Joshi, and Bipasha Basu.
+It is partially inspired by My Best Friend's Wedding (1997).

+The film was released on 7 June 2002 and received mixed reviews from critics, emerging as a moderate success at the box-office.

 Plot

 Sanjay Malhotra lives in Mumbai with his friend Riya.
-He receives a phone call from his childhood friend Anjali Sharma, who shocks him with the news that she is getting married.
-Unfortunately, Sanjay has loved Anjali for years.
-Jealous and frustrated, Sanjay makes his way to Anjali with an intention to stop her marriage.
+One day, he receives a call from his childhood friend Anjali Sharma, who informs him that she is getting married.
+Sanjay, who has secretly loved Anjali for years, travels to her home intending to stop the wedding.

-Sanjay goes to Anjali's home and soon meets her groom, Rohit Khanna.
-Sanjay, constantly reprimanded and lovingly chided for his playboy behaviour, is not taken seriously by anyone.
-Sanjay then begins to scheme.
-He organises a bachelor party for Rohit and all the men in the family.
-Rohit ends up completely drunk.
-He picks up on the fact that Sanjay is out to stop his marriage and vows to make sure that Sanjay fails in this.
-Sanjay and Riya try to make Anjali jealous to make her understand she loves him.
-At Anjali's Mehendi ceremony, Riya tells Anjali that she and Sanjay were never lovers.
-Anjali reveals that she loved Sanjay all her life, but the latter never understood it but considered her as only his best friend.
-Rohit is heartbroken when he learns of this.
-Rohit tells Anjali's mom that she and her daughter had the same choice for Anjali's groom; Anjali always wanted Sanjay to marry Anjali from deep within their hearts.
-Knowing his absence at her wedding, Anjali leaves for Mumbai to meet Sanjay in her bridal dress.
-She asks him why he left.
-Sanjay expresses his love for her, saying that he can't see her marrying anyone else.
-Finally, both express their love for each other.
-Even though Rohit fails in his challenge, he is happy for their love.
-Sanjay and Anjali marry, and Rohit and Ria sing and dance at their best friend's wedding.
+There, he meets Anjali’s fiancé, Rohit Khanna.
+Because of Sanjay’s reputation as a flirt and his carefree behaviour, Anjali’s family do not take his concerns seriously.
+Determined to prevent the marriage, Sanjay begins plotting ways to disrupt the wedding preparations.
+He organises a bachelor party for Rohit and the men in the family, during which Rohit becomes intoxicated and realises that Sanjay intends to stop the wedding.
+Rohit challenges Sanjay, vowing that he will not succeed.

+Sanjay and Riya then attempt to make Anjali jealous in the hope that she will recognise her feelings for Sanjay.
+During Anjali’s mehendi ceremony, Riya tells Anjali that she and Sanjay were never romantically involved.
+Anjali confesses that she has loved Sanjay for years, but believed that he saw her only as a close friend.
+Rohit later learns of Anjali’s feelings and is heartbroken.

+Realising that Anjali truly loves Sanjay, Rohit informs his mother that Sanjay has always been the person Anjali wanted to marry.
+On the day of the wedding, Anjali leaves for Mumbai to find Sanjay.
+When she confronts him, Sanjay finally admits that he loves her and cannot bear to see her marry someone else.
+The two reconcile and confess their feelings for each other.

+Although Rohit loses his challenge with Sanjay, he accepts their relationship and supports them.
+Sanjay and Anjali marry, while Rohit and Riya celebrate at their wedding.

 Soundtrack

-The film's music was composed by the duo Jeet-Pritam, with lyrics written by Javed Akhtar.
+The film's music was composed by the duo Jeet–Pritam, with lyrics written by Javed Akhtar.
 According to the Indian trade website Box Office India, with around 11,00,000 units sold, this film's soundtrack album was the year's twelfth highest-selling.
 The first single track "Mere Yaar Ki Shaadi Hai" sung by Alka Yagnik, Sonu Nigam, and Udit Narayan was released on 25 April 2002.
 The soundtrack album was released by Yash Raj Films on 7 June 2002.